shridey/intelligentable/README.md

 # Intelligentable by @shridey

-> IntelligentTable is a highly customizable, fully-types, performant, and feature-rich React component library built on top of handpicked industry-level production-grade UI Components.
+> Intelligentable is a highly customizable, fully-types, performant, and feature-rich React component library built on top of handpicked industry-level production-grade UI Components for modern web applications.

 ---